CBBC: International versions

+Canada

 Australia

 On 15 March 2021, it was announced by Australian provider Fetch TV that they would launch a channel called "BBC Kids" (unrelated to a Canadian BBC-branded channel of the same name) on 24 April 2021 to replace Cartoon Network and Boomerang.
-It is essentially a version of CBBC for the country, as it's aimed at the same target audience as CBBC and airs children's programmes from the BBC Studios catalogue.
+It is essentially a version of CBBC for the country, as it is aimed at the same target audience as CBBC and airs children's programmes from the BBC Studios catalogue.
+On 31 October 2024, it was removed from Fetch TV along with CBeebies.

 United States

 On 11 January 2022, an American version of BBC Kids launched as a FAST channel on Pluto TV.
-This version, as is the Australian version, airs children's programming from the BBC Studios catalog, and also airs pre-school content from CBeebies as well.
+This version, as is the Australian version, airs children's programming from the BBC Studios catalogue, and also airs preschool content from CBeebies as well.
 A version of the channel that airs Spanish-dubbed programming titled "Niños por BBC" was launched on the same day.